CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ## MTU Configuration

-The VMware recommendation is to configure Jumbo MTU (9000) on all virtual and phyical netowrk elements end-to-end.
-On VMkernel ports, Virtual swithces (VDS), VDS Port-Groups, N-VDS and the underlay physical network.
-Geneve encapsulation, requires a minumum MTU of `1600B` (`1700B` is required for extended options).
-It is recommended to use 9000 byte MTU for the entire netowork path.
+The VMware recommendation is to configure Jumbo MTU (9000) on all virtual and physical network elements end-to-end.
+On VMkernel ports, Virtual switches (VDS), VDS Port-Groups, N-VDS and the underlay physical network.
+Geneve encapsulation, requires a minimum MTU of `1600B` (`1700B` is required for extended options).
+It is recommended to use 9000-byte MTU for the entire network path.
 This improves the throughput of storage, vSAN, vMotion, NFS and vSphere Replication.

 Using the below commands, you can examine switches' physical interfaces MTU settings.
 By default, all interfaces on Cumulus Linux have MTU 9216 configured.